yuzhaouoe/yuzhaouoe.github.io/_posts/2024-10-18-ViT in pure JAX.md

 ### Initializing the model

-Since JAX it’s a fully functional framework, you have to initialize all your parameters *outside* the model.
-This gives you a nice, low-level feel for how the model works.
-It’s not a magical black box nor an object, you’re working with something very "real and concrete": a set of weights + a function that processes them.
-The model itself is composed of: a set of parameteres (that we will store in a dictionary) + a function acting on those parameters.
+JAX is a fully functional framework, which means that model parameters are treated as a distinct set of numbers, existing "outside" the model itself.This gives you a nice, low-level feel for how the model works.
+Instead of encapsulating parameters within an object, you’re directly manipulating a concrete set of weights along with a function that processes them.

-In JAX, you always need a random key to initialize layers.
+To initialize these weights effectively, we need some randomness (just like in torch).
+In JAX, every layer initialization requires a random key, which ensures that the randomness is both explicit and controllable.
 This is great for ML practitioners, and you know what I'm referring to if you ever had to use [torch random seeding](https://neel04.github.io/my-website/blog/pytorch_rant/#seeding) and ended up with reproducibility problems.
-The main reason for JAX explicitly tracking the random keys without using a state is that this would compromise the execution of parallel code, that is one of the main perks of JAX.
+The main reason for JAX explicitly tracking the random keys without using a global random state is that this would compromise the execution of parallel code, that is one of the main perks of JAX.
 You can read more about randomness in JAX [here](https://jax.readthedocs.io/en/latest/jax.random.html)

-Let's initiliaze the weights for our small ViT.
-What parameters are we going to need?
-We need:
+Let's initiliaze the weights for our small ViT. we need:

-- a CLS (classification) token
+- a `CLS` (classification) token
 - a projection to transform the patches into tokens
 - a positional encoding
 - N transformer blocks made of multihead attention and Feed Forward MLP